 Boston Children’s Hospital Faculty

-Residents rotate at hospitals other than BWH.
-The rotation at Brigham and Women’s Faulkner Hospital as a PGY-4, exposes residents to the management of urologic problems in a community hospital.
+Residents rotate at hospitals other than the Brigham.
+The rotation at Brigham and Women’s Faulkner Hospital exposes residents to the management of urologic problems in a community hospital.
 Pediatric rotations at Boston Children's Hospital provide exposure to complex and common pediatric urologic problems.
-Lastly, the training program incorporates urology rotations at Veterans Administration Medical Centers – the VA Boston Healthcare System campuses in West Roxbury and Jamaica Plain.
-The West Roxbury campus has a full urologic service as well as a very large spinal cord injury center caring for many patients with complex neurologic disorders.
+Lastly, the training program incorporates urology rotations at the VA Boston Healthcare System campuses in West Roxbury and Jamaica Plain.
+The West Roxbury campus has a full urologic service.

-For additional information on BWH research and research funding please visit our Department of Surgery Research page.
+For additional information on Brigham research and research funding, please visit our Department of Surgery Research page.

-Each September we recruit for residents to begin at the PGY-1 level in General Surgery for the following June.
-Residents then enter the urology residency as a PGY-2 the following July.
+Each September we recruit for residents to begin at the PGY-1 level in urology for the following June.
+Their first year is divided between general surgery and urology rotations.
+Residents then continue in the urology residency program for a total of five years.

-We accept applications through the AAMC ERAS electronic residency application system.
+We accept applications through the AAMC Electronic Residency Application Service (ERAS).
 Programs participating in ERAS accept only those application materials sent electronically through ERAS.
 We will not accept any additional supporting documents by mail.
-Please contact ERAS at https://www.aamc.org/students/medstudents/eras/residency/.

-In support of your residency application, we require:
+In support of your residency application, we require the following:

-Each application is reviewed in its entirety with an eye toward a combination of overall academic excellence, leadership ability, career development potential and personal character.
+Each application is reviewed in its entirety with a focus toward a combination of overall academic excellence, leadership ability, career development potential and personal character.

-We interview approximately 35-40 candidates for the urology program each year.
+We interview approximately 35 to 40 candidates for the urology program each year.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
-Every effort is made to notify applicants of their interview status in a timely manner, to allow adequate time to make travel arrangements.
+Every effort is made to notify applicants of their interview status in a timely manner to allow adequate time to make travel arrangements.

-The interview day begins early in the morning with a continental breakfast followed by a brief group orientation session with the Program Director, George E. Haleblian, MD.
+The interview day begins early in the morning with a continental breakfast followed by a brief group orientation session with Dr. George E. Haleblian, the program director.
 Following the orientation session, each candidate will be interviewed by both the chairman and program director, followed by twenty-minute interviews with other Harvard faculty members.
 Brigham and Women's Hospital urology residents will be on hand throughout the day to visit informally with the candidates between interviews and to conduct hospital tours.

-For the purposes of making travel arrangements, applicants may anticipate being finished with all interview and tour activities by 2:00PM.
+For travel arrangements, applicants may anticipate completing all interview and tour activities by 2 pm.
 Please see our hotel accommodations page for more information.